 How Is Tinnitus Treated?

-We hear because sound travels into our ears, and then our auditory nerves take those signals to our brains.
-The brain’s job is to put all that information together and make sense of what we’re hearing.
+To understand the link between hearing loss and tinnitus, let’s talk for a minute about the hearing process.
+We hear because sound travels into our ears, and our auditory nerves take those signals to our brains.
+The brain’s job is to put together all this acoustic information and make sense of what we’re hearing.

-If your tinnitus is directly related to hearing loss, simply restoring your hearing by using a hearing aid, can help lessen the symptoms.
+If your tinnitus is directly related to hearing loss, simply restoring your hearing by using a hearing aid can help lessen the symptoms.

 What Else Should I Look For In A Hearing Aid?